Your guide to Utah's 2020 antlerless hunts

 You are also welcome to call or visit the nearest Division office if you have additional questions.
 For an in-depth look at all of Utah's big game hunting laws and rules, visit the Utah Division of Wildlife Resources Administrative Rules web page.

 The Utah Wildlife Board passes the rules and laws summarized in this guidebook.

 There are seven board members, and each serves a six-year term.
-Appointed by the governor, board members are not DWR employees.
+Appointed by the governor, board members are not Division employees.

-The DWR's director serves as the board's executive secretary but does not have a vote on wildlife policies.
+The Division's director serves as the board's executive secretary but does not have a vote on wildlife policies.

-Before board members make changes to wildlife rules, they listen to recommendations from DWR biologists.
+Before board members make changes to wildlife rules, they listen to recommendations from Division biologists.
 They also receive input from the public and various interest groups via the regional advisory council (RAC) process.